 NC License #4873

-I provide individual therapy services for older teens (15 and up) and adults in an outpatient setting.
-Generally speaking, I provide weekly or bi-weekly appointments, and sessions last approximately 50-55 minutes.
+I provide individual therapy services for adults in an outpatient setting.
+Generally speaking, I provide weekly or bi-weekly appointments, and sessions last approximately 55 minutes.
 My most specialized experience and training involves working with eating disorders, trauma, perfectionism, and identity development, including LGBTQ concerns.
 I also have expertise working with most general concerns, including depression, anxiety, relationship issues, women’s issues, grief and loss.
 I have worked with children, teens, and adults in settings ranging from a community clinic, to a college counseling center, to a hospital.
 I value and have experience working with individuals from all different walks of life representing a variety of presenting concerns.

 When clients meet with me, it is important to work together as collaborators in order to find what actually works for your needs, strengths, and goals.
 Life experiences, environment, and circumstances all shape our understanding of ourselves, of others, and of the world.
 Your problems cannot be taken out of their context and viewed only as internal issues.
 Growth for anyone occurs through relationship and connection with others, so I attend to the quality of the therapeutic relationship to help you learn how to create change in your life.
 While I do not utilize skill-based behavioral approaches with every client, I have training in DBT and CBT.
 I can incorporate these into a larger systematic approach to help you identify and change issues within your control.